Part A – Oily and greasy waste

 • The vessel’s operator or owner pays into his ECO account from which the disposal charges will be collected.

-• The ECO card, linked to the ECO account, enables boatmasters to pay the disposal charge when bunkering.
+• The ECO-ID, linked to the ECO account, enables boatmasters to pay the disposal charge when bunkering.

-The ECO card enables oily and greasy waste generated from vessel operation to be deposited, at no additional cost, with the specified reception stations within the ambit of the Convention.
+The ECO-ID enables oily and greasy waste generated from vessel operation to be deposited, at no additional cost, with the specified reception stations within the ambit of the Convention.

 The revenues (disposal charges) and expenditures (disposal costs) are transferred to an international level within an international financial clearance system.